Outdoor Research Ferrosi Pants Review

 Our Analysis and Test Results

 We love the unique blend of materials that go into these pants.
-It produces a product that offers plenty of stretch while you are on the move and breathability that you wouldn't expect from synthetic clothing.
-These pants have a super simple 'convertibility' feature in the cuff — an elastic cord that you give a quick pull once you pull up the legs.
-Though they aren't perfect, all in all, this is an excellent pair of hiking pants.
-They take the crown on comfort, mobility, and breathability, making them a top-tier choice overall.
+It produces a product that offers plenty of stretch while you are on the move and breathability that exceeds the performance of the competition.

 Performance Comparison

 When it comes to comfort, these pants ranked right up there with the best of them.
-However, when considering mobility, no other pants can match the light, supple mobility afforded by these awesome pants.
+However, in terms of mobility, no other pants can match the light, supple flexibility afforded by the OR Ferrosi.

-It is breathability that really carries these pants.
+This metric is where the Ferrosi Pants really shine.
 On warmer days, we felt like we were getting the sun protection we needed while retaining way less heat (and sweat) than we would expect while wearing a pair of hiking pants.

 In terms of ventilation, the two front hand pockets are partially lined with mesh on the inside, as is the thigh pocket.
 Additionally, the bottom of each leg cuff has an elastic cord that allows the wearer to pull up and secure the pant legs above the calf or knee.
-Though not wholly comparable to a convertible pair, this feature offers a solid, simple solution when you need to cool down in the heat.
+Though not wholly comparable to a convertible pair, this feature offers a solid, simple solution when you need to cool down in the heat in a hurry.

-Though these pants have only a couple of features that could be considered venting points, in our head-to-head testing, running uphill revealed that their super-light and highly breathable fabric more than made up for it; ultimately, we felt cooler in our Ferrosi pants.
-Our only critical note is that when the wind whips on chilly days, these pants are a little bit too breathable.
+Though these pants have only a couple of features that could be considered venting points, in our head-to-head testing, running uphill revealed that their super-light and highly breathable fabric more than made up for it.
+Ultimately, we felt cooler in our Ferrosi pants than any other pair we tested.
+Our only critical note is that when the wind whips on chilly days, these pants may be a little bit too breathable.

 Weather Resistance

 These pants do an effective job of shedding water, at least while the DWR coating holds up.
-They don't offer nearly the level of beading and shedding that we saw with other models but noted that they still perform admirably.
+They don't offer nearly the level of beading and shedding that we saw with other models, but we noted that they still perform admirably.

 With a spritz that simulated a drizzle, the water effectively beaded up and fell off the front of these pants.
-In a full-on downpour, water soaks into the outside layer of nylon, so our legs got wet.
-On the plus side, when the clouds part, their thin fabric dries out very quickly.
+In a full-on downpour, water soaked into the outside layer of nylon, so our legs got wet.
+On the plus side, when the clouds parted, their thin fabric dried out very quickly.

 Features

-These pants have just a few simple features, but they all function quite well.
+The Ferrosi have just a few simple features, but they all function quite well.
 There are five pockets overall — two partially mesh-lined front hand pockets, as well as a side pocket on the outside of the right thigh that includes a horizontal zippered opening.
-We found that the front pockets were adequately deep, and appreciate the subtle but thoughtful angle of the thigh pocket zipper, which makes it easier to open and close with one hand.
+We found that the front pockets were adequately deep, and we appreciate the subtle but thoughtful angle of the thigh pocket zipper, which makes it easier to open and close with one hand.

-On the back, these pants have two open pockets with no zippers.
-We didn't mind not being able to close the rear pockets in the backcountry — we found that we rarely used them and when we did it was to temporarily hold a bandana or some small object to free up our hands.
+On the back, these pants have two pockets, one with a zipper and one with an open top.
+We didn't mind not being able to close the rear pockets in the backcountry — we found that we rarely used them, and when we did, it was to temporarily hold a bandana or some small object to free up our hands.
 However, wearing them around town, we would like to be able to close them for peace of mind when walking around with a wallet.

 Should You Buy the Outdoor Research Ferrosi?

 The Outdoor Research Ferrosi is a high-performing technical hiking pant.
-This model allows for a high degree of mobile, it is very comfortable, and highly breathable.
+They're very comfortable, highly breathable, and allow for great mobility.
 Whether you are out on a day hike or a multi-week adventure, they will keep you cool and comfortable while on the move.
-Though we have some questions about long-term durability, they are one of our favorite options out there.
+The thin material can take a beating over time if you abuse them on your adventures, but overall, they are a perennial favorite of our test team.
+And they come at a fair price.

 What Other Hiking Pants Should You Consider?

-Though you can't go wrong with this model, if you want to add a little more style to your hiking wardrobe, the Royal Robbins Alpine Road and the very simple Prana Brion II are phenomenal options as well.
-For colder weather pursuits, we'd beef up with the REI Activator 3.0.
-For wet weather, we recommend the Arc'Teryx Gamma LT.
+You can't go wrong with this model, but if you want to add a little more style to your hiking wardrobe, the Royal Robbins Alpine Road and the very simple Prana Brion II are phenomenal options as well.
+For a little extra protection in colder weather, check out the similarly styled Patagonia Quandary.
+For wet weather, we recommend the Arc'teryx Gamma.